webelcomau/EJBvsCDIvsJSF/README.md

 - You can use the Profiler within NetBeans IDE.

-- **2017-12-05 DO NOT use JVisualVM !** It gives incorrect results.
+- **PLEASE DO NOT use JVisualVM !** It gives incorrect results.
 When attached to GlassFish/Payara it gives references still held (even after `@PreDestroy` is called) by a field `sessionListeners` of type `com.sun.web.server.WebContainerListener` within `ContainerBase$ContainerBackgroundProcessor`, and they won't garbage-collect, corrupting the results !
-See also (another time) [this forum posting](https://stackoverflow.com/questions/40569971/jsf-mojarra-vs-omnifaces-viewscoped-predestroy-called-but-bean-cant-be-gar).
+Visit also (another time) [this forum posting](https://stackoverflow.com/questions/40569971/jsf-mojarra-vs-omnifaces-viewscoped-predestroy-called-but-bean-cant-be-gar).